dfrencham/dfrencham.github.io/_drafts/2014-03-30-developing-for-screen-readers-is-a-special-kind-of-hell.md

 - the screen reader implements that particular feature
 - the screen reader feels like reading it (screen readers seem to get into odd states and not work properly after working perfectly a few minutes prior)

 There is no way to directly tell a screen reader to "just go ahead and read this" with Javascript.
-The closest you can get is to dynamically insert objects into the DOM with role=alert set.
+The closest you can get is to dynamically insert objects into the DOM with role=alert set, and hide the new object (via a hackish method, such as -left:9999px, 0 height, etc).
 That gave me the following result (with NVDA):

-- Firefox read it twice
+- (Firefox) read it twice
-- Chrome read it some times, but not consistantly
+- (Chrome) read it some times, but not consistantly
-- IE ignored it completely, unsurprisingly
+- (IE9) ignored it completely, unsurprisingly

 Guh.

+Ok, lets fire up another screen reader (JAWS)

+- (Firefox and Chrome) read it properly
+- (IE8) ignored it

+So, that all works well.... unless you happen to use NVDA or Internet Explorer.

+### How can we fix it? ###

+*Browser developers* should:
+1. Provide a mechanism for developers to trigger accessibility events directly
+2. Use a common API s

 All this could be avoided if Browser devs simply gave us a way to raise accessibility events directly via Javascript.